evolvIQ/iqnetworking/README.md

 The library focuses on ease of use/integration and low resource use.

-The library is provided under an Apache 2.0 lincense and is free of charge even in commercial applications.
+The library is provided under an Apache 2.0 license and is free of charge even in commercial applications.

 How to use IQNetworking
 -----------------------

+**How to integrate** (Currently iOS only -- for OS X, open the project with XCode and build from there) The easiest way to integrate IQNetworking into your project is to build the library from source using the provided Makefile.

+    $ git clone --recursive git://github.com/evolvIQ/iqnetworking.git
+    $ cd iqnetworking
+    $ make
+    $ ls Products/*
+    Products/Debug:
+    IQNetworking.framework

+    Products/Release:
+    IQNetworking.framework
+    $

+Then drag the Debug or Release version of the framework to your app.
+The framework is a statically compiled universal binary that works both in the simulator and on devices.

+**Important**: Do not omit the --recursive flag, as IQNetworking depends on the IQSerialization library.

 **Example 1: Creating a web server**